adarshksr/Food-Delivery-Time-Prediction/README.md

 Estimated Time Taken for the delivery of food based on many features such as Traffic Density, Multiple Deliveries, Vehicle Condition, City type, Delivery Person Age & Ratings.

-Calculated distances from latitude and longitude by OSMR API.
+Calculated distances from latitude and longitude by OSRM API.

 Composed new features from the text data to validate my hypothesis and enhance the accuracy